catalinii/minisatip/README.md

 	- specifies 1 dvbt satip server  with address 192.168.1.3:554
 	- specifies 1 dvbc satip server  with address 192.168.1.4:554

+* -O --satip-tcp Use RTSP over TCP instead of UDP for data transport
 * -S --slave ADAPTER1,ADAPTER2-ADAPTER4[,..] - specify slave adapters
 	* Allows specifying bonded adapters (multiple adapters connected with a splitter to the same LNB) Only one adapter needs to be master all others needs to have this parameter specified